hheinzer/ccfd/README.md

 The program uses [CGNS](https://cgns.github.io/), for storing the calculation results.
 The logo is heavily inspired by the software over at [suckless.org](https://suckless.org/).

+`ccfd` is a two-dimensional finite volume solver for the Euler- or Navier-Stokes-equation systems on structured or unstructured grids.
+It can perform 1st or 2nd order spacial and temporal discretization, with explicit Euler or Runge-Kutta integration, or implicit Krylov subspace iteration.
+The code can be run with multiple threads using OpenMP parallel for loops.

 ![](img/comparison.png)

 # Dependencies